radumarias/zeroize-python/README.md

 It can work with `bytearray` and `numpy array`.

 > [!WARNING]
-> **In the case of [Copy-on-write fork](https://en.wikipedia.org/wiki/Copy-on-write) you should zeroize the memory before fork the child process, see example below.
+> **In the case of [Copy-on-write fork](https://en.wikipedia.org/wiki/Copy-on-write) you need to zeroize the memory before forking the child process, see example below.
-> Also by itself it doesn't work if memory is moved or moved to swap file.
+> Also by itself it doesn't work if memory is moved or moved to swap.
 You can use `crypes` with `libc.mlock()` to lock the memory, see example below.**

 # Examples